Body Types Diet—Thyroid Body Type

 For dinner enjoy chicken stew, stuffed poultry, grilled halibut or salmon steak, sliced turkey, shrimp kabobs, roast lamb or whatever floats your boat.
 Just make sure the poultry is skinless and you don't use too much fat in cooking.

-Substitute corn or whole grain tortillas for the whole grain option.
+Substitute corn or whole-grain tortillas (here's how to make your own) for the whole grain option.
 You could grill some flank steak and stir fry plenty of peppers, onions and garlic.
 Top with guacamole and low fat sour cream.

 If you have lactose intolerance: